On zero-free regions for the anti-ferromagnetic Potts model on bounded-degree graphs: Improvements for small values of Delta

 Then for each graph $G=(V,E)$ of maximum degree at most $\Delta$ and every $\var=(\var_e)_{e\in E}$ satisfying for each $e \in E$ that \begin{itemize} \item[(i)] $|\var_e|\leq \eps$, or \item[(ii)] $|\arg(\var_e)|\leq \eps \theta$ and $\eps <|\var_e|\leq 1$, \end{itemize} the following statements hold for $\bZ(G) = \bZ(G;k, \var)$. \begin{enumerate}[\bf{\Alph*'}] \item For all lists $W$ of distinct vertices of $G$ such that $W$ forms a leaf-independent set in $G$ and for all lists of pre-assigned colours $L$ of length $|W|$, $\ZZ{W}{L}(G)\neq 0$. \item For all lists $W=W'u$ of distinct vertices of $G$ such that $W$ is a leaf-independent set and for any two lists $L'\ell$ and $L'\ell'$ of length $|W|$: \begin{enumerate}[\textbf{\textup{(\roman*)}}] \item the angle between the vectors $\ZZ{W',u}{L',\ell}(G)$ and $\ZZ{W',u}{L',\ell'}(G)$ is at most $\theta$, \item \end{enumerate} \item For all lists $W=W'u$ of distinct vertices such that the initial segment $W'$ forms a leaf-independent set in $G$ and for all lists of pre-assigned colours $L'$ of length $|W'|$, the following holds.
 Write $\G=\G(G,W',L',u)$ and $\N=\N(G,W',L',u,\eps)$, let $d$ be the number of free neighbours of $u$, let $b=\Delta-d$, and let $m(\ell)$ be the number of fixed, bad neighbours of $u$ with pre-assigned colour $\ell$.
 Then \begin{enumerate}[\textbf{\textup{(\roman*)}}] \item for any $\ell\in \mathcal{G}\cup \N$, $\ZZ{W',u}{L',\ell}(G)\neq 0$, \item for any $\ell,\ell'\in \mathcal{G}\cup \N$, the angle between the vectors $\ZZ{W',u}{L',\ell}(G)$ and $\ZZ{W',u}{L',\ell'}(G)$ is at most $(d+b\eps)\theta$, \item for any $\ell\in [k]$ and $j\in \G$

 \end{enumerate} \end{enumerate} \end{theorem}

-The proof is almost the same as the proof of Theorem~\ref{thm:ball2}: we essentially replace a convexity argument by an application of Lemma~\ref{lem:vectorsum}.
+The proof is almost the same as the proof of Theorem~\ref{thm:ball2}.
+They key thing to do is to constrain the ratios in such a way that allows for an induction.
+To do this in this case, we essentially replace a convexity argument by an application of Lemma~\ref{lem:vectorsum}.
 For convenience of the reader, we give a full proof.